Living With Yourself:

-Our value system is far more integral to our everyday life than you may realize.
+Our value systems are far more integral to our everyday life than you may realize.
 For example:

 And that’s just for starters!

-You see, having worked with thousands of individuals over the last twenty years in personal conflict resolution and organisational behaviour based workshops for companies like Virgin Blue, Sarina Russo, Shell, Motorola, IBM and The US Air Force – and countless couples and individuals in one-on-one coaching and through The Happy Test (link) there’s one thing that I’ve seen time and time again…
+You see, having worked with thousands of individuals over the last twenty+ years in personal conflict resolution and organisational behaviour based workshops for companies like Virgin Blue, Sarina Russo, Shell, Motorola, BHP, BP, IBM even The US Air Force – and countless couples and individuals in one-on-one coaching and through The Happy Test (link) there’s one common thread I’ve seen time and time again…

 No matter what your age, religion, background or occupation, if your personal values are not being fulfilled in a partner or relationship, you will be unhappy.